apache/sdap-nexus/docs/quickstart.rst

   docker run -d --name nexus-webapp --network sdap-net -p 8083:8083 -e SPARK_LOCAL_IP=127.0.0.1 -e MASTER=local[4] -e CASSANDRA_CONTACT_POINTS=cassandra -e SOLR_URL_PORT=solr:8983 sdap/nexus-webapp:${VERSION}

+.. note:: If you see a messasge like ``docker: invalid reference format`` it likely means you need to re-export the ``VERSION`` environment variable again.
+This can happen when you open a new terminal window or tab.

 This command starts the nexus webservice and connects it to the Solr and Cassandra containers.
 It also sets the configuration for Spark to use local mode with 4 executors.

 After running this command you should be able to access the NEXUS webservice by sending requests to http://localhost:8083.
 A good test is to query the ``/list`` endpoint which lists all of the datasets currently available to that instance of NEXUS.
 For example: